About us – A worldwide service

 Some of our projects

-A large group of penguins, including King penguins, Rock hopper-penguins, Magelhaen-peguins and Gentoo-penguins were located in South-America and transported to a new zoo in Spain.
+A large group of penguins, including King penguins, Rock hopper-penguins, Magelhaen-peguins and Gentoo-penguins from South-America was transported to a new zoo in Spain.

 A pair of giraffes was transported from Europe to Brazil, needless to say, a highly complicated project.